Meet the best trainer in the world, YOU!

 Since dogs do not like confrontations, they are genetically programmed to send warnings (barking, lunging) before engaging in a real fight.
 This helps them avoid injury which might prevent them from hunting.
 When a dog is punished when barking out of fear, this warning system goes again and this results in a dog that bites without warning.

-The alternative?
-A proper approach would consist in teaching the dog not to pull rather than not liking the person or situation in front of him.
+A proper approach would consist of teaching the dog not to pull rather than not liking the person or situation in front of him.
 How is it done?
-Let's take a very similar example!
+Let’s take a very similar example!
 Most people teach their dogs to sit for a treat.
-An untrained dog would normally want to jump up and grab the treat off your hand.
+An untrained dog would normally want to jump up and grab the treat from your hand.
 Yet, with very little training, any person can teach a dog to sit in order to get the treat.
 The dog learns that it is useless to jump and that the easier and fastest way to get to the treat is to sit!
-Similarly, if training a dog to sit for a treat is possible, it is equally possible to teach a dog to walk nicely in order to get to play with strangers, to sit for attention etc...
-It is all about teaching the dog what he should do instead of teaching him what he should not do!
+Similarly, if training a dog to sit for a treat is possible, it is equally possible to teach a dog to walk nicely in order to get to play with strangers, to sit for attention, etc… It is all about teaching the dog what he should do instead of teaching him what he should not do!
 It is all about the art of saying yes.
 Think about it!